-An example of this is the creation story of Eve, which relates that the first woman was created from a rib taken by God from Adam’s side, thereby suggesting that a man could never be fully complete unless he was in partnership with a woman.
+Here’s an example of a Bible idea that was under attack: think of the creation story of Eve, which says that the first woman was created from a rib taken by God from Adam’s side.
+If that was so, it suggests that a man could never be fully complete unless he was in partnership with a woman.

 What about Jewish/Christian Women?

 Read the story of Dorcas.
 You’ll see the story is more about Peter than Dorcas, and shows her in a suitably domestic setting

 Jewish and Jewish/Christian women resisted the ideas of Platonic dualism, which patronized them and diminished their status.
 And while Christianity stayed a Jewish sect, the status of women within the Christian communities was high.